colonelwatch/server-dotfiles/README.md

 ## Post-bootstrap

-5. SSH into the server from another machine with a web browser
+5. SSH with tunneling into the server by running the command `ssh -L 53682:localhost:53682 kenny@kenny-server` on another machine with a web browser

 6. Call `cd .dotfiles && bash ./recovery.sh`, which includes manual prompts and recovery